jpujari/fleet-magento-docs/docs/migrating-to-fleet/migrating-to-fleet.md

 * Your images and static assets probably aren't working: you'll need to figure out what's going on here, perhaps your media wasn't synced to the database.

+* Can't login to the admin interface: You need to have set a custom hostname for the admin node, but you probably don't need a custom admin *path*.
+This can cause trouble because your login goes to `/index.php/admin/`, which won't be detected as an admin login attempt, and you'll get kicked to the canonical base URL.
+So probably disable the use of custom admin path.

 NOT YET FINISHED
 ----